hds-sandbox/RDM_biodata_course/README.md

 # RDM for NGS data workshop

-This branch hosts and creates the self-learning material for the course.
+This branch hosts and creates the self-learning material for the course and a practical workshop.